Sage-Bionetworks/synapsePythonClient/docs/getting_started/installation.rst

     git checkout <branch or tag>

-Next, either install the package in the site-packages directory ``python setup.py install`` or ``python setup.py develop`` to make the installation follow the head without having to reinstall
+Next, either install the package in the site-packages directory ``pip install .`` or ``pip install -e .`` to make the installation follow the head without having to reinstall
 ::

     pip install .